centau/ecr/docs/api/Registry.md

     An entity can be created using a specific id that was created by another registry or previously by the same registry.

+    A previously used but now unused id may be reused every `32,000` creations.

     ::: warning
-    An unused id can be reused every `32,000` times an entity is created then destroyed.
-Be wary of storing ids of destroyed entities for long periods of time or else they may eventually refer to a newly created entity.
+    Be wary of storing ids of destroyed entities for long periods of time or they may eventually refer to a newly created entity.
     :::

     ::: warning